Hypopharyngeal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Hypopharyngeal Cancer

 Possible signs of hypopharyngeal cancer include a sore throat and ear pain.

 These and other symptoms may be caused by hypopharyngeal cancer.
 Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your doctor if you have any of the following problems:

 Tests that examine the throat and neck are used to help detect (find) and diagnose hypopharyngeal cancer.